dev-nando-lourenco/dev-nando-lourenco/README.md

-### Hello, I'm Fernando front end and mobile developer.
+### Hello, I'm Fernando full stack and mobile developer.
 Programming and technology content creator!👋

 - 🔭 I’m currently working on front end with HTML5, CSS3, JavaScript, SASS and implementing clean code.
 - 🌱 I’m currently learning Dart/Flutter to focus on mobile technologies.
 - 👯 I'm looking to collaborate in a place where I can acquire more knowledge and collaborate with my experience.
 - ⚡ Fun fact: I started about 15 years ago as a front end dev, a web designer that was called at the time, and now I'm migrating to mobile technologies.
+- My general knowledge with certification  HTML5, CSS3, BootStrap 4, Java Script, ES6 (JavaScript Modern), PHP 7,
+Object orientation POO, MySQL, PHP com PDO, Ajax, JQuery, MVC, APIs, IONIC, WordPress, Elementor

 <div align="center">